david-zhang03/smith-waterman/README.md

 The generated output file will be named `output-ddz5.txt` and will contain 1) inputted sequences, 2) score matrix, and 3) best alignment output and alignment score

-Below is an example output:
+Below is an example output generated from running the example inputs above:
 <pre>
 -----------
 |Sequences|